 Galasko found that forced vital capacity could be stabilized for three years and peak expiratory flow rate maintained for up to five years after spinal fusion (Galasko 1992; Galasko 1995).
-Rideau also found that vital capacity could be maintained static for two years (Rideau 1984); and three participants in Matsumura's study had increased forced vital capacity after operation (Matsumura 1997).
-Velasco found that the average rate of decline of FVC reduced from 4% per year to 1.75% per year after surgery (Velasco 2007).
-However, most studies did not demonstrate obvious benefits of scoliosis surgery in terms of respiratory function (Brook 1996; Chataigner 1998; Cervellati 2004; Eagle 2007; Gayet 1999; Granata 1996; Hahn 2008; Kennedy 1995; Kinali 2006; Mehdian 1989; Miller 1988; Miller 1991; Miller 1992; Shapiro 1992; Thacker 2002).
-While some studies found that patients with poor pre-operative respiratory function fared similarly to those with better respiratory function (Marsh 2003; Harper 2004), other studies suggested that the prognosis was worse in patients with poorer preoperative respiratory function (Matsumura 1997; Sussman 1984).
+Rideau also found that vital capacity could be maintained static for two years (Rideau 1984), and three patients in Matsumura's study had increased forced vital capacity after operation (Matsumura 1997).
+Velasco found that the average rate of decline of forced vital capacity dropped from 4% per year to 1.75% per year after surgery (Velasco 2007).
+Suk found that deterioration in forced vital capacity was better in patients who had received spinal surgery compared with those who had not, but there was no significant difference in end-tidal CO2 or use of non-invasive positive pressure ventilation (Suk 2014).
+On the other hand, most studies did not demonstrate obvious benefits of scoliosis surgery in terms of respiratory function (Alexander 2013; Brook 1996; Chataigner 1998; Cervellati 2004; Eagle 2007; Gayet 1999; Granata 1996; Hahn 2008; Kennedy 1995; Kinali 2006; Mehdian 1989; Miller 1988; Miller 1991; Miller 1992; Shapiro 1992; Thacker 2002).
+While some studies found that patients with poor preoperative respiratory function fared similarly to those with better respiratory function (Marsh 2003; Harper 2004), other studies suggested that the prognosis was worse in patients with poorer preoperative respiratory function (Matsumura 1997; Sussman 1984).